This blog may contain affiliate links. Read our disclosure policy for more info.

 Who will love this hostel: Clean freaks – the hostel is rated a 9.6 for cleanliness on HostelWorld – and a lot of the reviews across the other booking platforms also mention how clean it is.
 Adventure Q2 Hostel is popular with return guests so if you want a familiar place to return to when you visit Queenstown, this is your spot.
 It’s described time and time again as having a very friendly vibe, with the staff especially being noted as extremely helpful.

 Why it’s a top choice: The reviews on both HostelWorld and Booking.com are excellent.
 It scores a 9.7 on HostelWorld and a 9.3 on Booking.com.
-Q2 offers guests complimentary loans of a GoPro, Ipad, and many more goodies!
-Plus they offer fun activities seven nights a week – a fantastic way to met people.
+Q2 offers guests complimentary loans of a GoPro, iPad, and many more goodies!
+Plus they offer fun activities seven nights a week – a fantastic way to meet people.

 Important info to note: The dorm rooms here are on the smaller size.
 The kitchen area closes at 11 pm so if you get the midnight munchies – this may not be the place for you.